 An excellent flavor combination common in the Mediterranean diet is that of extra virgin olive oil and protein-rich pulses, also known as legumes.
 Common pulses such as black eyed peas, chickpeas, lentils and broad beans can be significantly elevated in flavor by simply dressing the cooked legume of choice with a fruity extra virgin olive oil and light balsamic.

 Snacks & Desserts

 The most common olive oil snack is simple: bread and EVOO.
 Many people learn the flavor complexities of olive oil through dipping, and it sure makes for an easy appetizer for any gathering.
 However, there are other less common ways to snack with olive oil that are worth exploring.

 Drizzling olive oil on popcorn, for instance, is an undervalued delicacy.
 The peppery qualities of olive oil do wonders for plain, white popcorn, especially for snackers who prefer to stay away from butter.
 Peranzana and Arbequina variety olive oils are perfect for those searching for a flavor enhancer or butter replacement, while the Picual variety serves well to sophisticated palates unafraid of bitter qualities.

 Also intriguing and gaining in popularity is drizzling olive oil on ice cream.
 Yes… ICE CREAM.
-Try the Taggiasca or Picholine varieties over your next bowl of vanilla frozen yogurt, ice cream or sorbet.
+Try the Taggiasca or Picholine varieties (from the Italian and French Riviera, respectively) over your next bowl of vanilla frozen yogurt, ice cream or sorbet.